bruno-/sidekiq-power-fetch/README.md

 which is used to limit the amount of such retries.
 In both cases, Reliable Fetcher increments counter `interrupted_count` and rejects the job from running again when the counter exceeds `max_retries_after_interruption` times (default: 3 times).
 Such a job will be put to `interrupted` queue.
 This queue mostly behaves as Sidekiq Dead queue so it only stores a limited amount of jobs for a limited term.
 Same as for Dead queue, all the limits are configurable via `interrupted_max_jobs` (default: 10_000) and `interrupted_timeout_in_seconds` (default: 3 months) Sidekiq option keys.

+You can also disable special handling of interrupted jobs by setting `max_retries_after_interruption` into `-1`.
+In this case, interrupted jobs will be run without any limits from Reliable Fetcher and they won't be put into Interrupted queue.

 ## Installation